somali-nlp/somali-dialect-classifier/docs/overview/architecture.md

 # System Architecture

+**Comprehensive overview of the Somali Dialect Classifier's architecture, design patterns, and technical decisions.**

+**Last Updated:** 2025-11-21

 This document provides a comprehensive overview of the Somali Dialect Classifier's architecture, design patterns, and technical decisions.

 ## Table of Contents